-Pain reliever, inflammation soother, acne treatment, anti-ageing, rosacea, anti-oxidant, stress reducer, mood booster, anxiety addresser, sleep aid… I literally can’t think of a beauty ingredient that has worked so hard in a long time.
+CBD oil: Skin soother, acne treatment, anti-ageing, rosacea, anti-oxidant, pain reliever, anti-inflammatory, stress reducer, mood booster, anxiety addresser, sleep aid… I literally can’t think of a beauty ingredient that has worked so hard in a long time.

-Not even coconut oil or retinol, whose benefits have largely been restricted to topical uses.
-Unlike CBD, which comes as everything from edible gummies and tinctures to skincare salves and facial oils.
+Not even coconut oil or retinol, whose benefits have been restricted to topical uses.
+Unlike CBD oil, which comes as everything from edible gummies and tinctures to skincare salves and facial oils.

-No wonder this buzzy ingredient shows no signs of slowing down its trajectory of taking over the beauty and wellness industry.
-An increasing number of brands are putting it from and centre on their bottles and CBD sales are sales are estimated to touch $22 billion by 2022.
+No wonder this buzzy ingredient shows no signs of slowing down its trajectory of taking over the beauty and wellness industries.
+An increasing number of brands are putting it front and center on their bottles and CBD sales are sales are estimated to touch $22 billion by the end of 2022.

 Which is an ironic turnaround from the ’60s, when cannabis (or weed, pot, grass, dope, reefer, ganja and hash in street parlance) was hidden away in smoky corners and dank corridors.
 A dark secret rather than a pretty bottle shouting from the billboards.

-But what exactly is CBD?
+But what exactly is CBD oil ?
+What are the benefits of CBD?
 Is it safe?
 Will it get you high?
 Is it legal?
+Is CBD skincare worth it?
 Should you even bother with bringing it into your routine?

-So, I felt it’s time to cut through the confusion, myths and false marketing to put out the things that nobody is telling you about CBD.
-Let’s cut through the clutter.
+So, I feet it’s time to cut through the confusion, myths and false marketing to put out the things that nobody is telling you about CBD skincare products.

-CBD is the street name for cannabidiol – an oil derived from the cannabis plant.
+CBD is the short form of cannabidiol – an oil derived from the cannabis plant.
 The most common cannabis plants are hemp (cannabis sativa) and marijuana (cannabis indica).

 CBD is only one of the 109 compounds, collectively called cannabinoids, which are derived from cannabis plants.